 Students can take the courses at their leisure through MIT Open Course Ware, and have other options available to them as well.
 There are exam preparation tools in the sciences to aid students in their AP test studies, High School Courses developed by MIT, and hands on opportunities like labs, competitions & demonstration videos.

 Into building stuff?
-Take a course in Practical Electronics, Furniture Making or even Toy Product Design from the MIT TOY.
-You can also apply your skill in courses like Technical Design for Theatrical Scenery, or get a head start on your robot army with Introduction to Robotics.
+Take a course in LEGO Robotics or even Art and Design with Arduino.
+You can also build your own board game in the Game Design course, or get a head start on your robot army with Introduction to Robotics.

 Do you have a higher calling and feel a need to save the world?
-You can take courses based on MIT's continuing mission to develop sustainable solutions to challenging problems through design like demining war zones past and present, designing solutions for underserved communities, or discussing developing information technology in Sub-Saharan Africa.
+You can take courses based on MIT's continuing mission to develop sustainable solutions to challenging problems through design like demining war zones, innovation for the common good, or technology and innovation in Africa.

 So check out the what MIT has to offer your kids, and browse the course catalog for yourself!
 You may find something you've always wanted to learn about, or acquire a MIT certificate in a skill that will help further your own career!